knative-portability/Kubercade/README.md

 ## Introduction

-An app built as proof of portability for [Knative](https://knative.dev) that extends some open-source arcade games with social functionality.
+An app built as demonstration of portability for [Knative](https://knative.dev) that extends some open-source arcade games with social functionality.
 This social functionality includes:

 - Forum-style live chat.
 - Separate chat rooms for each game and a general chat.